 Female genital cutting (FGC) is the partial or complete removal of a female’s external genitalia.
 Though it is practiced all over the world, FGC is particularly prevalent on the African continent.
 This procedure is most commonly done to girls at a young age; FGC creates negative physical health effects for the rest of their lives, and often causes trauma.
 Because of these negative consequences, the United Nations has officially stated that FGC violates basic human rights.
 However, many communities continue to practice female genital cutting for social and cultural reasons.

-Women and girls are physically held down while one of the forms of FGC is performed.
+Women and girls are physically held down while FGC is performed.
 Depending on the extremity of the cutting, a girl will have her legs bound together anywhere from several days to several weeks in order for the wounds to grow together and close.
-There are multiple variations of FGC which have been categorized into four main types by the World Health Organization.
-See figure XXX.
+6 There are multiple variations of FGC which have been categorized into four main types by the World Health Organization.
+7 See Figure 1.

 These different types of female genital cutting are practiced worldwide, including in Europe and the Americas.
 However, FGC is predominantly practiced in Africa, in areas in the Middle East, and in areas in Asia.
-According to the World Health Organization (WHO), worldwide over 200 million females have undergone FGC and an estimated 3 million more are at risk of FGC every year.
-Over half of these women live in just three countries: Egypt, Ethiopia, and Indonesia.
+According to the World Health Organization (WHO), over 200 million females worldwide have undergone FGC 11 and an estimated 3 million more are at risk of FGC every year.
+12 Over half of these women live in just three countries: Egypt, Ethiopia, and Indonesia.
 13

 By 1982, the World Health Organization (WHO) stated that FGC was a global health concern.
-Organizations stressed the health risks associated with FGC using various approaches, including secondary school educational programs.
+35 Organizations stressed the health risks associated with FGC using various approaches, including secondary school educational programs.
 These programs led to the “medicalization” of FGC.
-Note: “Medicalization” refers to a switch towards having trained nurses, midwives, and physicians perform the operation, rather than using untrained local figures.
-There is no evidence that medicalization reduces the long-term health complications of FGC.
-Medicalized FGC gives the impression that FGC is acceptable because it is performed by health professionals, making it harder to abandon.
+“Medicalization” refers to the switch towards having trained nurses, midwives, and physicians perform the operation, rather than using untrained local figures.
+There is no evidence that medicalization reduces the long-term health complications of FGC, and it gives the impression that FGC is acceptable because it is performed by health professionals, making it harder to abandon.
 Further, since performing FGC becomes a new source of income for health professionals, there is incentive for practitioners to continue performing FGC.
-While educating the public on health effects of FGC is important, focusing solely on the health aspect is not effective at abolishing the practice.

 Islam is the most common religion in areas where FGC is practiced in Africa.
 However, the practice is not limited to Islam-dominant communities, but is prevalent in areas throughout Africa regardless of dominant religion.
 There is no mention of FGC in the Islamic holy book, the Quran.
 The majority of Muslims worldwide do not practice FGC.